» Kinship Care Programme

 Our charity offers a range of comprehensive support to address the emotional, practical and financial challenges faced by young people and their carers:

-• After School Club where children and carers can meet with other families in a similar situation whilst receiving bespoke advice from our staff team.
+• Kinship Family Group where children and carers can meet with other families in a similar situation whilst receiving bespoke advice from our staff team.

 Location: The Shed, Tynecastle Park (EH11 2NZ).